 Under the third condition, residual buffered data may also exist in FIFO buffers 125A-125D when the I/O controller device relinquishes control of the I/O bus 32.
 In this instance, such residual data must be written to system memory before releasing the system bus 76.
-If more than 15 one of the FIFO buffers 125A-125D include such residual data, as soon as the I/O device controller relinquishes control of the I/O bus 32, the pacing logic 128 will generate a signal to the memory controller to indicate that data in FIFO buffer 124 exceeds one transfer in length (i.e., greater than 16 20 bytes) and needs to be written to system memories 24 or 26.
+If more than one of the FIFO buffers 125A-125D include such residual data, as soon as the I/O device controller relinquishes control of the I/O bus 32, the pacing logic 128 will generate a signal to the memory controller to indicate that data in FIFO buffer 124 exceeds one transfer in length (i.e., greater than 16 bytes) and needs to be written to system memories 24 or 26.
 Use of the lock signal 140 in this condition insures the least amount of latency between the I/O controller releasing control of the I/O bus 32 and the bus interface unit 64 releasing control of system bus 76.

-The default logic used under the first three conditions is implemented by algorithms which are built into the hardware of the bus interface unit 64 as default pacing mode logic 129.
+The default logic which responds to the first three conditions is realized by algorithms which are built into the hardware of the bus interface unit 64.
 Typically, state machines may be used to implement the required logic, as is known in the art.
-The pacing 30 logic which responds to the fourth and fifth listed conditions is also realized by algorithms which are built into the bus interface unit hardware.
-FIGS. 4 and 5 illustrate circuit diagrams used to implement particular embodiments of the bus to bus pacing control logic 128 for option 1 and option 35 2, respectively.
+The pacing logic which responds to the fourth and fifth listed conditions is also realized by algorithms which are built into the bus interface unit hardware.
+FIGS. 4 and 5 illustrate circuit diagrams used to implement particular embodiments of the bus to bus pacing control logic 128 for option 1 and option 2, respectively.

 Referring to FIG. 4, the bus to bus pacing control logic for implementing option 1 (relating to the fourth condition described above) comprises a clocked S-R latch 132, AND gates 134 and 136, and OR gate 138.
-At any time the latch ${40}$ 132 is set (S-input active), the latch outputs a LOCK signal 140.
+At any time the latch 132 is set (S-input active), the latch outputs a LOCK signal 140.
 The LOCK signal 140 provides an I/O device 28 in control of the I/O bus 32 continued access to system memory when the I/O device 28 is reading or writing data to system memories 24 and 26 in streaming mode.
-Streaming refers to 45 data transfers of a stream of data having contiguous addresses wherein only the first address needs to be decoded and the subsequent addresses are considered to be contigu-OUS.
+Streaming refers to data transfer to the same address, which can be accomplished more quickly than data transfer to different 20 addresses.